mjbenefiel/react-stuff/js_weird_parts/readme.md

     Extend

     - Allows you to compose objects - don't need to always use prototype chain (_.extend(params) with underscore for example)

+Function Constructors

+- A normal function that is used to construct objects
+    - The this variable points to a new empy object, and that object is returned from the function automatically once it finishes execution.
+New operator makes the new object.
+Function constructors are used for adding properties and methods to that 'new' object.
+- "new" is an operator.
+An empty object is created.
+- Constructing object via function